-It was a day filled with emotion at Baltimore’s historic Hippodrome Theater where Match Day was held for the Class of 2015 of the University of Maryland School of Medicine.
-As the clock struck noon, medical students here and around the country received an envelope telling them where they will do their residency training in the years to come.
-The hours before the event were filled with anticipation.
+It was a day filled with anxiety and excitement at Baltimore’s famed Hippodrome Theater when Match Day was held for the Class of 2017 of the University of Maryland School of Medicine.
+At exactly noon, medical students here and around the country receive an envelope telling them where they will do their residency training.